 The first and most important factor causing narrowing of the bronchial tubes is inflammation.
 Inflammation occurs in response to an allergen or irritant and results from the action of chemical mediators such as histamine, leukotrienes, and others.
 The bronchial tubes become red, irritated, and swollen and the inflamed tissues produce an excessive amount of “sticky” mucus into the tubes.
 The mucus can clump together, forming “plugs” that can clog smaller airways.
 Eosinophils and other cells, which accumulate at the site influence tissue damage and are often shed into the airways, thereby contributing to the narrowing.

-During an asthma attack, the muscles around the bronchial tubes tighten which is called a bronchospasm.
-They spasm in response to chemical mediators such as histamine and leukotrienes.
-Bronchospasms cause the airways to narrow even further.
+During an asthma attack, the muscles around the bronchial tubes tighten, in response to chemical mediators such as histamine and leukotrienes.
+This is referred to as bronchospasm.

 In patients with asthma, the chronically inflamed and constricted airways become highly sensitive, or reactive, to triggers such as allergens, irritants, and infections.
 Exposure to these triggers may result in chronic inflammation and permanent narrowing of the airways.

 The combination of these three factors results in difficulty with breathing out.
 As a result, the air needs to be forcefully exhaled to overcome the narrowing, thereby causing the typical “wheezing” sound.
 People with asthma also frequently “cough” in an attempt to expel the thick mucus plugs.
 Reducing the flow of air may result in less oxygen passing into the blood stream and if very severe, carbon dioxide may accumulate in the blood.